The rates calculator has been developed to provide residential ratepayers with an estimate of how their rates will change following:

 Minimum rates are a specific rate, where a minimum amount is levied on each parcel of land, regardless of the land value.
 This mostly applies to apartments and units, as these dwellings share the land value of the land on which the apartments are built.
 As a result, they tend to pay substantially lower rates to that of houses.
 Councils set minimum rates to reduce the gap between what houses and apartments pay in their Local Government Areas.
 This is because the use of Council services like parks, open space, beaches, and local roads, is available to everyone regardless of whether you live in a house or unit.

-Is harmonisation happening regardless of IPART’s determination on the Special Variation (rate rise)?
+Is harmonisation happening regardless of the special variation rates increase?

 Yes.
-Council must have a new rating structure in place by 1 July 2021.
+Council will have a new rating structure in place by 1 July 2021.

 Is rates harmonisation being used to help solve Council’s financial challenges?